2015 Cannes Film Festival: Cinéfondation

 The Cinéfondation section focuses on films made by students at film schools.
 The following 18 entries (14 fiction films and 4 animation films) were selected out of 1,600 submissions.
 More than one-third of the films selected represent schools participating in Cinéfondation for the first time.
 It is also the first time that a film representing a Spanish film school had been selected.
-The winner of the Cinéfondation First Prize has been highlighted.

-Short films
+Short Films Competition

-Out of 4,550 entries, the following films were selected to compete for the Short Film Palme d'Or.
-The Short film Palme d'Or winner has been highlighted.
+Out of 4,550 entries, the following films were selected to compete for the Short Film Palme d'Or:

 Cannes Classics

 The full line-up for the Cannes Classics section was announced on 30 April 2015.
 Greek-French film director Costa-Gavras was announced as the guest of honor.
 In tribute to the recently deceased Portuguese film director, Cannes Classics screened Manoel de Oliveira's posthumous 1982 film Memories and Confessions.
 The film was previously unseen outside of Portugal.